5 - 3 - 0

 [Theme Music] The lights in the arena turn off before the big screen flickers on, like it has just been plugged in.
 There, a picture of Conor Fuse's head is placed in the middle and numerous faces of various HOW talent are scattered around, resembling that of a Mega Man stage select screen.
 As the selection lands on the current match at hand, the lights come back on and a green strobe light shines in the center of the rampway.
-Emerging from the back is Conor Fuse, followed by his henchman, The Game Boy.
+Emerging from the back is Conor Fuse, dressed in his lime green tights, green arm sleeves and green bandana.
 Conor takes a moment to pose with his left fist in the air.
-He turns back to The Game Boy and smacks the hulking individual on the chest before marching his way down to the ring, sporting a smile and too much confidence.
-He stops at the front of the ring, takes one leap onto the apron and then with easy clears the ropes and somersaults into the squared circle while The Game Boy crosses his arms and waits on the outside.
+Then he marches his way down to the ring, sporting a smile and some confidence.
+He stops at the front of the ring, takes one leap onto the apron and then with ease, clears the ropes via another leap, somersaulting into the squared circle.

 Super Splash 450